GabrielOnDelphi/Dephi-GUI-AutoSave/README.md

   2. How to send messages to the AppLog (a app-wide message logging system).

-  This demo app requires the Cubic Light Saber library.
+  This demo app requires the LightSaber Core library: https://github.com/GodModeUser/Delphi-LightSaber-CoreLib